IanSkelskey/ai-diff-commit/README.md

 -   `-h`, `--help`: Display help information for the script.
 -   `-m`, `--model`: Specify the OpenAI API language model to use for generating commit messages.
 See the [OpenAI API documentation](https://platform.openai.com/docs/models/) for available models.
 -   `-p`, `--push`: Automatically push the changes to the remote repository after committing.
+    -   If a remote branch is not specified, the changes are pushed to a new remote branch with the same name as the current branch.
+(I plan to make this more configurable in the future.)

 For example, to generate a commit message based on all changes in the repository and push the changes to the remote repository, you can use the following command: